Torak (Žitište): The Dual Monarchy period: 1867–1914

-The First World War and the Paris Peace Conference period
+The World War I

 World War I, the "war of national will", as the great historian Nicolae Iorga described it in his monumental work The History of Romanians, led to the fulfillment of the Romanian national aspirations for national union and liberation of the Romanian people under foreign rule.
 The Armistice of Belgrade and Peace of Paris, however, led to the division of the Banat.
 Western Banat, including Torontal County, with the villages of Toracul Mare and Toracul Mic, passes from Hungarian to Serbian authority, although all Banat, and therefore the Torăceans, fought for the Romanian national ideal.
 Thus Toracul Mare and Toracul Mic were further to remain under foreign domination.

 During the war, the male inhabitants of military age were conscripted into the Austro-Hungarian Army.
 More than 60 inhabitants from Toracul Mare fell on the battlefield, mainly on the Galicia front.
 On 6 September 1941, the inhabitants of the village raised a monument to the fallen during the 1914–1918 war.
 The monument contains the names of these heroes.
 From Toracul Mic also, many have fallen on the field of battle.

 In the closing days of the First World War, as the Austro-Hungarian Monarchy was breaking up, national minorities of the multinational empire were establishing organizations which eventually would take over the governmental administration at the local level.
-In the Banat region, Romanian National Guard units were also established with the headquarters in Arad, on the Mureş river.
+In the Banat region, Romanian National Guard units were also established with the headquarters in Arad, on the Mureș river.
 The villages of Toracul Mare and Toracul Mic also organized such guard units to provide law and order in the absence of a central governing authority.
 In fact, during this time there was some devastation of commercial enterprises (owned by non-Romanian elements) in the villages, which influenced many to leave soon afterwards.

 One of the individuals who became commander of the national guard in Toracul Mic was Vichentie Petru.
-In the Romanian government's official Royal Decree document published in the 5 July 1941 Monitorul Oficial among the Banateans decorated with the King Ferdinand I Medal (Medalia "Ferdinand I") was Vichentie Petru, who had been living in Timişoara, Romania, since the 1920s.
+In the Romanian government's official Royal Decree document published in the 5 July 1941 Monitorul Oficial among the Banateans decorated with the King Ferdinand I Medal (Medalia "Ferdinand I") was Vichentie Petru, who had been living in Timișoara, Romania, since the 1920s.

-Torak in the South Slav state during the interwar period
+Torak in the Kingdom of Yugoslavia

-The Second World War period
+The World War II

 On the morning of 6 April 1941, Axis forces bombed and invaded Yugoslavia.
 By the end of the month, Yugoslavia ceased to exist as a state, having been divided among Hungary, Bulgaria, and Italy.